 - punishment based

-Remember, every dog is different, so while one training method may be effective for a certain dog, it's not guaranteed to work with a different dog.
+Remember, every dog is different, so while one training method may be effective for one dog, it's not guaranteed to work with another.

 ALSO READ: The Science Behind Aggression in Dogs

 4 Most Effective Dog Training Methods: here's what research shows

-Reward Based Training of Dogs
+1. Reward-Based Training of Dogs

-In contrast, to reward-based training, punishment based training is used most often in response to “bad” behavior, such as going to the bathroom inside the house or chewing on slippers (1).
+In contrast, to reward-based training, punishment-based training is used most often in response to “bad” behavior, such as going to the bathroom inside the house or chewing on slippers (1).

 Examples of neutral training include ignoring problem behaviors (like jumping on guests) or giving the dog a substitute object to chew (like a chew toy).

-Punishment-based training was found to not be as effective as either reward based or combination training, even for behaviors involving stealing objects or teething behaviors which are more commonly met with punishment.
+Punishment-based training was found to not be as effective as either reward-based or combination training, even for behaviors involving stealing objects or teething behaviors, which are more commonly met with punishment.

 For dogs trained using exclusively reward based techniques, they were significantly more obedient than dogs who were trained with punishment based techniques or a combination of the two.

 Moreover, owners which utilized more reward based techniques had dogs which performed better in novel training tasks and showed an improved ability to learn.

 An evidence-based blog Companion Animal Psychology has done a great breakdown on this even further, explaining the pros of reward-based dog training methods and how to utilize them.

 It is thought that dogs which are trained using reward based techniques are more likely to want to get it right, and make efforts to please their owner.

 Bottom Line: Using a reward-based dog training approach has been shown to lead to a more obedient, playful and ultimately happy dog.

-Understanding Dog Behavior During Training
+2. Understanding Dog Behavior During Training

 This would suggest that dogs are ruminating over their past actions, and would mean that they are aware of human moral codes.

 Dog’s appearance of guilt is actually them reacting to the body language and cues you are providing, not an internal sense of complex emotions such as guilt or shame in their actions.

 Based on the assumption that dogs think of justice in the same way that humans do, punishment would make some sense; however this assumption has no basis.

 Reward-based training techniques are also advocated for by certified applied animal behaviorists and veterinary behaviorists (4) both for their increased effectiveness as well as leading to lower levels of anxiety in the animal (5).

-When comparing the emotional effects of reward based training and punishment based training, Steven R. Lindsay (author of Applied Dog Behavior and Training) explains that rewards lead to greater active strategies, such as searching, exploring, and risk taking (6).
-In contrast, punishment tends to lead to hesitation, ritualization, and risk avoidance as well as generally more passive behaviors.
+When comparing the emotional effects of reward-based training and punishment-based training, Steven R. Lindsay (author of Applied Dog Behavior and Training) explains that rewards lead to greater active strategies, such as searching, exploring, and risk-taking (6).

 In addition, more frequent utilization of punishment techniques has been seen to relate to greater amounts of aggression and excitability (8).

 Reward based training is thought to increase the optimism of the dog and lead to a higher likelihood of good mood, confidence, relaxation, as well as persistence at tasks because they are more likely to experience surprises (i.e. rewards) (8).

 Reward based training is thought to lead to a greater sense of hope in the dog, where, despite occasional disappointment, on balance, they come to expect more surprise and a greater sense of security in their environment (9).
 Therefore, reward based training has been proven to be one of the most effective dog training methods

-Timing is Everything
+3. Timing is Everything

 When it comes dog training whichever approach is used the make or break of an effective training and a noneffective one comes down to timing.
 Research shows that small delays in the timing and cues that you send your dog make a tremendous difference in how they perceive your commands.